epn-vespa/tutorials/surfaces/Aladin_Hips_MOC/Images_Aladin.md

 }
 ```

 This will overplot large crater contours with name.
-Colour varies with crater size.
+Colour varies with crater depth.
 Of course, this assumes that all craters are circular.

 (118.54 is the scale in "/km = 360 *3600 / (2π R<sub>Moon</sub>) )

-The same result is obtained by selecting the craters in the VESPA portal (or TOPCAT) and sending the complete metadata table via SAMP.
+The same result is obtained by selecting craters in the VESPA portal (or TOPCAT) and sending the metadata table via SAMP.

 <img src="img/Lunar_craters.png" title="" alt="Lunar_craters.png" width="555">